 The Boy Scouts of America is one of the nation’s largest and most prominent values-based youth development organizations, and provides a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.

-These funds finance the operation of the Mayflower Council Service Center in Marlborough, Camp Resolute, Nobscot Scout Reservation and E. Paul Robsham Jr. Scout Reservation.
+These funds finance the operation of the Mayflower Council Service Centers in Marlborough and Canton, Camp Resolute, Camp Squanto, Nobscot Scout Reservation and E. Paul Robsham Jr. Scout Reservation.
 In addition funding provides general liability insurance, ability to maintain membership records, support youth activities sponsored by the council, offsets volunteer training costs, and supports professional and administrative salaries and benefits.

 Friends of Scouting Campaign